 About May Lane Street Art Project

-The May Lane Project is an outdoor gallery space located in St Peters, in Sydney's inner west.
-The project commenced in 2005 as an initiative of Tugi Balog, a local businessman who turned the exterior walls of his business premises into a site-specific gallery for street artists.
+The May Lane Project is an outdoor street art gallery space located in St Peters, in Sydney's inner west.
+Founded by Graphic Art Mount in 2005 an initiative of Tugi Balog who runs Graphic Art Mount together with his partner Dianna Balog.
+Tugi and Dianna transformed the exterior walls of the studio into a site-specific gallery for street artists which later was adapted to the lane.

 The exhibition presents a selection of large scale street art, created at May Lane between 2005 and 2009 by legendary Australian graffiti artists and celebrated international street artists.